-SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe (7) Inventory of planned hydropower plant p projects 7.1 Large number of projects are transboundary.
-Support regional (and intra- country cooperation).
+SN Brief description of proposed Action Assumed implementing agent Anticipated timeframe concessions are given does not exist yet.
+The main objective is to improve efficiency of the project execution which is beneficial for the investor, for the network operator and for the state/society (7) Inventory of planned hydropower plant p projects 7.1 Large number of projects are transboundary.
+Support regional (and intracountry cooperation).
 Respect obligations for trans-boundary consultations in line with EU legislation and Espoo Convention.
-DG NEAR, ECS, Governments Permanent action item 7.2 Support plant operators to enable the adequate planning of rehabilitation projects, together with potential environmental improvement measures.
+DG NEAR, ECS, Govemments Permanent action item 7.2 Support plantoperators to enable the adequate planning of rehabilitation projects, together with potential environmental improvement measures.
 Support implementation of rehabilitation projects.
 DG NEAR, ECS, IFIs ASAP/Permane nt action item 7.3 Undertake hydro-development and planning study focused on Albania in order to clarify the situation ALB Line Ministry, DR NEAR, IFIs ASAP 7.4 Promote the development of a functioning electricity market, which would provide additional momentum for private investors in HPPs.
 Line ministries, ECS, Regulator Permanent action item (8) Identification of potential sustainable hydropo ower projects 8.1 Perform more detailed analysis of the Recommended projects - revise/perform feasibility studies, EIA/SEA, assessments required by the WFD and Habitats Directive, cumulative and transboundary assessment, and other project documentation using a single methodology in accordance with EU best practices and IFI requirements, such as ESIA.
 The Recommended projects could be used to demonstrate a transparent and sustainable approach to HPP development in the region.
-TA assistance could be provided to motivate the developers, and the projects that successfully ASAP pass through the process could be used as showcase examples of the sustainability and feasibility of such approach.
-8.2 Undertake a unified methodology CBA for recommended HPP projects where significant multipurpose aspects are identified (particularly it estimated LCOE is high): Verify economic feasibility Identify beneficiaries and potentially damaged parties and propose a model for distributing projects costs and benefits Study possible PPP or similar models to mitigate risks for the investors and to enable a more equitable division of costs and benefits between stakeholders.
-Develop viable business models national line ministries, project promoters In accordance with project prioritization and actions proposed in point 2.
-8.3 The feasibility of REV projects should be studied on a regional level.
+TA assistance could be provided to motivate the developers, and the projects that successfully pass through the process could be used as showcase examples of the sustainability and feasibility of such approach.
+ASAP 8.2 Undertake a unified methodology CBA for recommended HPP projects DG NEAR, IFIs, relevant In accordance where significant multipurpose aspects are identified (particularly if national line ministries, with project estimated LCOE is high): project promoters prioritization and actions Verify economic feasibility Identify beneficiaries and potentially damaged parties and propose a model for distributing projects costs and benefits proposed in point 2.
+Study possible PPP or similar models to mitigate risks for the investors and to enable a more equitable division of costs and benefits between stakeholders.
+Develop viable business models 8.3 The feasibility of REV projects should be studied on a regional level.
 Reversible projects are important for the development of electric systems, particularly for the integration of large amount of RES.
 The Study identified 7 mostly large REV projects.
 These facilities could generally provide services to several countries' power systems.
-ECS ASAP 8.4 Development of HPP projects catalogue Review, verification and update of the data on the HPP candidates developed in this Project and the identification of other planned HPP projects, review of Ministry of Energy and Ministry of Environment 6 months the available documentation and data verification.
+ASAP 8.4 , ,, 1 year Review, verification and update of the data on the HPP candidates developed in this Project and the identification of other planned HPP projects, review of the available documentation and data verification.
 Development of a catalogue with a database of the HPP projects which includes data on the technical, financial, organisational, environmental, spatial, and other relevant data.
-8.5 the available documentation and data verification.
-Development of a catalogue with a database of the HPP projects which includes data on the technical, financial, organisational, environmental, spatial, and other relevant Ministry of environment / environmental agency / academic institutions / NGOs Continuous
+Ministry of Environment 8.5 Review of the existing information on the state of environment, including Ministry of environment / environmental agency / academic institutions / NGOs Continuous areas (locations) suitable for HPP construction.